 One email promotions that I am getting a lot lately is about a program called Ad Formula.
-The tagline of the sales page reads ‘Shortcut to earn $3000 per day’ which totally send out red flags.
+The tagline of the sales page reads ‘Shortcut to earn $3000 per day’ which totally sends out red flags.
 This begs the question, is Ad Formula a scam?
 I am 99.9% convinced that it is and here are the proofs.

 1 – Similarity to AZ Formula

-If you searched online, there’s another program called AZ Formula that is also a money making program.
+If you searched online, there’s another program called AZ Formula that is also a money-making program.
 The sales pitch is quite similar – you can make $2000 per day and the steps are as easy as 1,2 and 3.
 Each has a mugshot of its founders and endorsement from prominent channels such as Yahoo Finance and Business Insider.

 Interestingly, both design layouts look very similar.
 Is it a coincidence?
 I doubt so.

 The only difference here is that AZ commends a fee of $37 while AD doesn’t.
 Yet, AD has some testimonials that AZ doesn’t, so it actually makes AD looks more credible at first glance.
 Well, we shall see about that.

 Customer reviews are important for gaining trust, but what if you are a newly launched program that no one knows nothing about?
 Well, you can ‘buy testimonials’ from others and that’s exactly what Ad Formula did.
 See all the review videos on the sales page?